minotaa/applejuice-docs/docs/posting.md

 For the version, you must insert `1.8` as the main version & `1.8.x` as the version range.

-You must insert the proper scenarios in your matchpost, they must be in the server & explained in the [pastebin](https://pastebin.com/raw/LcgRZ0iV).
+You must insert the proper scenarios in your matchpost, they must be in the server & explained in the [pastebin](https://pastebin.com/raw/LcgRZ0iV)..

-For the Server IP Address, you must insert `104.219.232.42:25575` as the IP Address.

-For the Server Address, you must insert `applejuice.bar` as the Address.
+For the Server Address, you must insert `na.applejuice.bar` as the Address.

-For the region, it must be `North America` & the location must be `Buffalo, New York`.
+For the region, it must be `North America` & the location must be `Montreal, Canada`.

 The available slots is `100`.